 Do you have additional questions about divorce in Texas?
 Contact the Law Office of Bryan Fagan

-If you have any additional questions related to divorce in Texas, then I recommend that you contact the Law Office of Bryan Fagan.
+If you have any additional questions about divorce in Texas, I recommend that you contact the Law Office of Bryan Fagan.
 Our licensed family law attorneys offer free of charge consultations six days a week where we can answer your questions and provide you with individualized feedback about your specific circumstances.
 We serve clients in our community across the family courts of southeast Texas.
-We thank you for your interest in our office and look forward to the opportunity to serve you and your family in the future.
+We thank you for your interest in our office and look forward to the opportunity to help you and your family in the future.